-Uganda is widely famed for it’s mountain gorilla and chimpanzee trekking expereince across ancient rainforests but is a true birder’s paradise and a top tier birding destination.
-The country’s impressive bird checklist of over 1080 species represents a 50% total of Africa’s bird checklist and 11% of the world’s species checklist!
-This diversity of bird species is due to Uganda’s geographic location advantage at the confluence of Africa’s most important bird biomes/habitats and its all-year-round equatorial climate.
+Uganda protects an impressive bird checklist of over 1080 species representing a 50% total of Africa’s bird checklist and 11% of the world’s species checklist!
+This rich diversity of bird species is due to Uganda’s geographic location advantage at the confluence of Africa’s most important bird biomes/habitats and its all-year-round equatorial climate.

 - Size: 236000 km 2